thisisgurpal/pacman/README.md

   </tr>
 </table>
 <h3>Game over</h3>
-If you lose all your lives the game stops, the characters are removed and the game over page is shown using the display styling.
-This page is then removed after a few seconds using a setTimeout and the game will navigate to the home page using a returnToStart function which stops the ghost and pacman from moving and remove the styling display of none to the home page (making it visible).
+When you lose a life the nuumber of lives the user has left is assessed by an if statement.
+If the number of lives left is zero the game is stopped, the characters are removed and the game over page is shown using the display styling.
+This page is then removed after a few seconds using a setTimeout where the game will navigate to the home page using a returnToStart function.
+This function stops the ghost and pacman from moving and removes the styling display of none to the home page (making it visible).
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161079160-f32338be-e0ed-4e6c-8da1-1fc3fa442f32.JPG" width="500">